amzn/pecos/examples/pecos-multi-node-AWS-batch-CDK/pecos-multi-node-batch-job/README.md

 ```

 ## Example

-(optional)Check if the deployed components works:
+Distributed XLinear Model Training on eurlex-4k Data:
+Check here for info in detail: https://github.com/amzn/pecos/tree/mainline/pecos/distributed/xmc/xlinear

-Please make sure that you already build and upload Docker image to your repository under the name of "core-pecos-build-release-multi-node-test".
+Please make sure that you already build and upload Docker image to your AWS ECR under the name of **core-pecos-build-release-multi-node-test**.

-You can either go to AWS Batch console to submit job with those constructs CDK generated directly or you can use provided job command assembler to genereate your command first:
+You can either go to AWS Batch console to submit job with those constructs CDK generated or you can use provided job command assembler to genereate your command first:
 ```
 # This command will ask for commands to prepare, train, predict and save data.
 python3 ./pecos_batch_job_multi_node/job_command_assembler.py
 ```

-Example:
-Distributed XLinear Model Training on eurlex-4k Data:
-Check here for info in detail: https://github.com/amzn/pecos/tree/mainline/pecos/distributed/xmc/xlinear
 Command to prepare eurlex-4k data:
 ```
 wget https://archive.org/download/pecos-dataset/xmc-base/eurlex-4k.tar.gz && tar -zxvf eurlex-4k.tar.gz